 Is there a Perfect Way to Divorce?

-Since 2010 I have run Mediate UK – a Family Mediation and Amicable Divorce Service and we have helped over 3000 clients divorce or separate as amicably, cost-effectively and fairly as possible.
-I have seen the best and worst in people – parents holding back extreme hurt and emotions to put the needs and priority of their children first and other people using the most unfortunate manipulation and callousness.
+7 Steps to Achieve the Perfect Divorce?
+‘Surely not…’ you say.
+Since 2010 I have run Mediate UK – a Family Mediation and amicable Divorce Service.
+We have helped over 3000 clients divorce or separate as amicably, cost-effectively and fairly as possible.
+I have seen the best and worst in people – parents holding back extreme hurt and emotions to put the needs and priorities of their children first.
+Other people using the most unfortunate manipulation and callousness.

 But what I have learned over the years is that there is a best way to manage your divorce and move on with your life.

-I’ve recorded the seven steps to a perfect divorce here and recommend you try to give them a go.
+I’ve recorded 7 Steps to Achieve the Perfect Divorce, and recommend you try to give them a go.
 They may just save you a lot of time, stress and money.

 Step 1 – You both accept that the marriage has to come to an end.